MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 ## Available resources bar

-Server resource quota and availability have not been in effect for more than a year.
+Server resource quota and availability have had no effect for more than a year.

 ## Project Web App instances available